No. 76 Operational Training Unit RAF

 No. 76 Operational Training Unit RAF (76 OTU) was a Royal Air Force operational training unit during the Second World War.

 The unit was formed at RAF Aqir on 1 October 1943.
 Throughout its existence it was equipped with Vickers Wellington bombers - Mk.
 III and Mk.
-Xs (by October 1944 all the aircraft were Mk.
+Xs.
+By October 1944 all the aircraft were Mk.
 Xs) and trained crews for night bombing operations with RAF squadrons in the Middle East.
-The Mk.
-X was the last of the bomber variants and the most numerous.
-It was generally similar to the Mk.
-III, but had the more powerful Hercules VI or XVI engine with downdraught carburettor.
-It can be distinguished externally from the earlier marks by the carburettor intake placed on top of the engine cowling – as in the photo from the IWM collection.

-76 OPERATIONAL TRAINING UNIT – WELLINGTON MEDIUM BOMBERS.
-EIGHT WEEK COURSE:

-FORMATION OF CREW – PILOT- NAVIGATOR- BOMB AIMER-FLIGHT ENGINEER- WIRELESS OPERATOR – AND TWO AIR GUNNERS.